Axway/amplify-central/content/en/docs/amplify_relnotes/20220909_marketplace.md

 #### Feature updates for Asset Catalog

-* **Asset Sharing** - The Catalog Manager and Developer can share assets with read only access to any team or all teams in the organziation.
+* **Asset sharing** - The Catalog Manager and Developer can share assets with read only access to any team or all teams in the organziation.

 #### Bug fixes for Asset Catalog

-* **Team Selector** - The team selector on the UI is now able to switch teams.
-The scroll bar or a search bar is able to find all the teams which you are a member of.
+* **Team selector** - The team selector on the UI can now switch teams.
+The scroll bar or a search bar can find all the teams that you are a member of.

+#### Known issues for Asset Catalog

+There are no known limitations in this release.

 ### Product Foundry